mscharhag/articles/2021-06-17-mysql-jdbc.md

 ###### Conclusion

-In this quickstart tutorial we learned how to strategially interact with a database in the Java language through a concrete example.
+In this quickstart tutorial we learned how to strategically interact with a database in the Java language through a concrete example.
-I advice you to explore the world of databases and to understand in depth more advanced concepts of data collections.
+I advise you to explore the world of databases and to understand in depth more advanced concepts of data collections.